Child Custody Lawyers in Charlotte

 To modify child custody, the Court must find there has been a substantial change in circumstances affecting the minor child since the entry of the prior court order.
 Some examples of a substantial change are changes in a parent’s work schedule or living arrangement, interference by one parent with the visitation schedule, or changes in your child’s educational or medical needs.

-If you're looking for more help on a future or impending child custody case, feel free to contact us so one of child custody lawyers in Charlotte, NC can assist you today.
+If you're looking for more help on a future or impending child custody case, feel free to contact our Charlotte child custody lawyers today at (704) 810-1400.